albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 The mouse cursor changes into a hand |Hand Cursor| to indicate a click spot.

-Click spots are:
+Click spots and hotspots for tooltips are:

 - Center of range rings (small circle).
+- Center of MSA diagrams (small circle).
 - End of a measurement line (cross).
 - Runway threshold point (small circle) for airport traffic patterns.
-- Holding fix (small triangle) of a holding.
+- Holding fix (small triangle) of a user holding.

 .. _mouse-clicks-modifiers:

 Mouse Clicks and Modifiers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the keyboard and mouse click to get quick access to the
+You can use the keyboard and mouse click to get quick access to certain functions.
-following functions:

--  ``Shift+Click``: Adds or removes range rings or navaid range rings.
--  ``Ctrl+Click`` and ``Alt+Click``: Starts great circle line measurement or deletes a
-   measurement line.
--  ``Ctrl+Shift+Click``: Add or edit an userpoint.
--  ``Ctrl+Alt+Click``: Inserts an airport, a navaid, an userpoint or a position
-   into the nearest flight plan leg.
--  ``Shift+Alt+Click``: Appends an airport, a navaid, an userpoint or a position to the
-   flight plan.
+See :ref:`mouse-clicks-legend` for more information about this.

-Clicking again on the hotspot removes the marks, measurement lines or
-flight plan waypoints.
+Clicking again on a hotspot removes the marks, measurement lines or flight plan waypoints.

+.. _aircraft-map:

 Aircraft
 ~~~~~~~~